Getting Started

 All imports must be updated from @studs/react to @strongtie/design-system.

-@studs/react included normalize.css automatically. @strongtie/design-system does not include any CSS reset.
+@studs/react included normalize.css automatically. @strongtie/design-system does not.

 What you need to do:

-Add your own CSS reset or normalize library:
+Add your own CSS reset:

 Then import it before the design system styles: